-When your company send enough emails, you’ll inevitably run into spam filter issues at some point.
+When your company sends enough emails, you’ll inevitably run into spam filter issues at some point.

 Generally, your company email signature will white-list your company emails as spammers don't use an email signature for obvious reasons.

-Evaluating an email includes your email server, your email subject, your email content/links/images and finally your email signature.
+Evaluating an email delivery issue includes your email server, the recipient spam filter settings, your email subject, your email content/links/images and finally your email signature.

 The vast majority of all spam filter issues are caused by email content and is not caused by your email signature.
 This means that the symptom typically is related to one or a few senders/recipients.

 Frankly, it's impossible to answer as only the recipient of your email, can tell you why a specific email is flagged as spam at their end.